Parents, Guardians and Families

 International Student Guide

-Don’t miss this important guide for international students with info about travelling to Canada, steps your student should take before they accept their UBC offer, and their guide to resources while at UBC, including immigration, health, jobs, taxes, and more.
+Don’t miss this important guide for international students with info about travelling to Canada, steps your student should take before they accept their UBC offer and info about resources while at UBC, including immigration, health, jobs, taxes and more.

 Health and wellbeing